SoulessAdam/TikTok-DL/README.md

 * Goto the `Other` option and tap.
 * Tap Run Script.
 * Click on your script setup before.
-* Wait for website to load
+* Wait for website to load.
-* Click Download
+* Click Download.